foundata/guidelines/containerfile-style-guide.md

 - Use `ENV` only for values that are appropriate defaults in every container created from the image.
 - Supply build secrets with Buildah's secret mechanism and consume them through `RUN --mount=type=secret`.
 - Supply runtime secrets at runtime through the deployment platform.

+**You MUST NOT:**

+- Pass passwords, tokens, private keys or signing material through `ARG`, `ENV`, labels, command-line literals or ordinary `COPY`.
+- Bake environment-specific service addresses, credentials or deployment configuration into a reusable release image.
+- Assume that an unset build argument reliably fails without explicit validation.
+- Log secret values or commands that expand them.

 Example: